nmstreethran/ml-elec-model/docs/index.rst

 Local builds of the documentation in HTML and PDF formats can be viewed after running the above bash script by opening ``docs/_build/html/index.html`` and ``docs/_build/latex/ml-elec-model.pdf`` respectively.

-A list of references used is available on `Zotero <https://www.zotero.org/groups/2327899/nmstreethrans_library/collections/TXZSMUFP>`__.
+A list of references used is available on `Zotero <https://www.zotero.org/groups/2327899/ml-elec-model/library>`__.

 License
 ~~~~~~~

 Unless otherwise stated:

-- Python scripts, Jupyter notebooks and any other form of code or snippets (e.g., shell scripts) in this repository are licensed under the `MIT License <https://opensource.org/licenses/MIT>`__.
+- Python scripts, Jupyter notebooks, and any other form of code or snippets (e.g., shell scripts) in this repository are licensed under the `MIT License <https://opensource.org/licenses/MIT>`__.
-- content, images and documentation are licensed under a `Creative Commons Attribution 4.0 International (CC BY 4.0) License <https://creativecommons.org/licenses/by/4.0/>`__.
+- content, images, and documentation are licensed under a `Creative Commons Attribution 4.0 International (CC BY 4.0) License <https://creativecommons.org/licenses/by/4.0/>`__.

 Credits
 ~~~~~~~